noir-lang/noir/docs/docs/sdk/usage/add-spending-keys.md

 ## Usage

 The follow code is an example of how you could set up and use the `AddSpendingKeyController`.
-Obviously, you'll want to save the the spending key private keys to use them later or generate them using a different method.
+Obviously, you'll want to save the spending key private keys to use them later or generate them using a different method.

 ```ts
 const newSpendingKey1 = await sdk.createSchnorrSigner(randomBytes(32));